 A Brief History of Pringles

 Pringles is a famous brand of potato and rice flour snack chip produced and marketed by Procter and Gamble, it is a global manufacturing corporation headquartered in Cincinnati.
 The Pringles brand is sold in over 140 nations around the world and its revenue is worth over $1 billion per year.
-Pringles chips are sold primarily in a distinctive aluminum coated can with the brand logo depicting a prominently displayed cartoon character with large bushy mustache.
+Pringles chips are sold primarily in a distinctive aluminum coated can with the brand logo depicting a prominently displayed cartoon character with large bushy mustache, if you have not try them, we recommend them with one dip from this vegan dip recipes list.
 The standard flavors include Original, Sour Cream and Onion, Cheese, Hot and Spicy, Cheese and Onion, BBQ and more recently Prawn Cocktail.

 Potato chips are a relatively new cooking invention, they were first made in 1853 by an American chef George Speck in New York who had prepared a plate of French fries for a diner who subsequently returned them complaining they were too thick and the worst fries a chef could ever prepare.
 Speck decided to teach the diner a lesson, he cut the fries too thin to be picked up with a fork and delivered the thin fries to the diner.
 Happily for us but sadly for George Speck, the diner was delighted and soon the entire restaurant requested George’s new fries.